ellizio/Gothic3-LiveSplit/LiveSplit/README.md

 ---

-## Pre requirements ???
+## Prerequisites

 - Installed LiveSplit
-- Installed Gothic 3 v[TODO] (Steam version) + Community Patch v1.75.14
+- Installed Gothic 3 + Community Patch v1.75.14
-> ⚠️️ Currently the auto splitter script only works with English [TODO ???]
->
+> [!WARNING]
-> ⚠️ Working with other patches or mods is not guaranteed
+> Work with other patches and mods is not guaranteed

 ## Restrictions
+> [!NOTE]
+> Currently the auto splitter script only works with English

+> [!NOTE]
-⚠️️ Currently the auto splitter script does not support auto start and load removing.
+> Currently the auto splitter script does not support auto start and load removing.
 You can use a separate script for this

-## How it works

 ## Generation